 The finished goods consist of granites and marble stocks.
-The cost of finished goods includes the cost of direct materials and labour based on normal operating capacity.
-These costs are assigned on a weighted average cost basis.
+The cost of finished goods consists of the cost of direct materials.
+The cost is assigned on a weighted average cost basis.

 Inventories are valued at the lower of cost and net realisable value.
 Cost is determined based on the first in, first out basis and is the aggregate of the original cost of purchases plus the cost of bringing the inventories to their present conditions and locations.